wdi-sf-march-2014/project_specs/project_3_specs.md

 ## CORE REQUIREMENTS
 * **Test It.** You must write request and model specs.
-* **Authentication.** Your app will maintain user accounts and profiles.
+* **Authentication and Authentication** Your app will maintain user accounts and profiles.
 Login credentials must be validated before users can gain access to your application.
 * **Handles invalid data.** Forms in your application should validate data and handle incorrect inputs.
 Validate sign up information, verify valid email addresses and secure passwords.
 * **Partials.** Use partials to DRY (Don’t Repeat Yourself) up your views.
 * **JavaScript & jQuery** Spice up the front-end of your app and have some event driven functionality.
 Pick framework(s), library(s) to improve your js codebase cleanliness, DRYness, and maintanability.
 For example, use Backbone.js, Angular.js, and/or other libraries, as necessary.
 If you want to write a JSON API with Rails, and build your frontend as a pure JS app, then go for it.
+* **CSS & Styling**
 * **AJAX.** Use AJAX to communicate with the server without reloading the page.
 Some things to consider might be validating or saving form input.
 * **Advanced Rails.** Apply some of the advanced Rails topics learned during the last few weeks of the course such as searching or file upload.
 * **Ruby Gems.** Use gems to add functionality to your app.
 * **External APIs.** Use external APIs to add functionality to your app.
 * **Heroku.** Deploy your code to Heroku.
+* **Documentation** README.md contains purpose and description of app and code is commented

 ## OPTIONAL ADD-ONS